Gekisou Sentai Carranger

 Gekisou Sentai Carranger (激走戦隊カーレンジャー, Gekisō Sentai Kārenjā) is a Japanese tokusatsu television show.
 It was Toei's twentieth production of the Super Sentai metaseries.
 It is the second vehicle-themed Super Sentai, preceded by Kousoku Sentai Turboranger.
-It aired from March 1, 1996 to February 7, 1997, replacing Chouriki Sentai Ohranger and was replaced by Denji Sentai Megaranger.
+It aired from March 1, 1996, to February 7, 1997, replacing Chouriki Sentai Ohranger, and was replaced by Denji Sentai Megaranger.
 The show was written as a parody of its own franchise.
 Its action footage was used in Power Rangers Turbo.
+Toei given the name for international distribution is Car Rangers.

 On January 6, 2017, Amazon set to pre-order "Gekisou Sentai Carranger: The Complete Series" on Region 1 DVD by Shout!
 Factory and it was released in North America on April 25, 2017.
 This is the fifth Super Sentai series to be released in North America.
 In June 2018, Shout! streamed the series on their website.

 Plot

 Five workers from the Pegasus Auto Garage discover Dappu, an alien from planet Hazard.
 He empowers the five with the "Carmagic" power of the five legendary car constellations, transforming them into Carrangers.
 As Carrangers, the five battle an alien reckless driver gang and prevent them from destroying Earth.